 - Select which settings you’d like to change for the variation.

-- Choose whether you'd like Google to automatically apply the winning setting for you after your experiment has finished.
+- Depending on the experiment type, choose whether you'd like Google to automatically apply the winning setting for you after your experiment has finished.

 - If you choose the original as the winner, then your original settings are retained.

 - If you choose the variation as the winner, then we apply the settings of the variation to your account.

 In either case, we stop splitting your traffic, and your experiment ends.

 - If you've opted to let Google choose the winner of your experiment, the best performing settings will be automatically applied for you.
 We base this decision on the confidence interval using a 95% confidence level.
 For more information, see: Understanding your experiment results.